Lesson 4 - Track Your Rankings and Find High Quality Keywords

 Online Keyword Tools

 There are also other keyword suggestion tools such as Wordstream.
 It's free and offers slightly different ways of presenting keywords.
-You may find them easier to use than the Google tool.
+Depending on your own experiences with the Google Keyword Planner Tool, it may be easier to use than the Google tool.

-Visiting websites that are not necessarily app related, but are related to the subject matter of your app can be a great way to get new keyword ideas.
-You can setup a reader like Feedly to watch various websites to see what they publish.
+Visiting websites that are related to the subject matter of your app is another way to get new keyword ideas.
+You can setup a reader like Feedly to watch various websites to see what they publish and track new ideas from a variety of websites.

-Check in periodically to see get new keyword ideas.
+You just need to check in periodically to see the results and keyword ideas.

-In our next lesson, we will give you a simple, efficient and repeatable process that you can implement every time you need to improve your keywords.
-This will help you implement everything you have learned so far.
+In our next lesson, we will give you a simple, efficient, and repeatable process that you can implement every time you need to improve your keywords, this process will help you implement everything we have covered in our ASO academy so far.